What do Shannon-type Inequalities, Submodular Width, and Disjunctive Datalog have to do with one another?: Size bounds for disjunctive datalog rules

-For a given set of degree constraints $\hdc$, let $\hdc \times k$ denote the same set of constraints but with all the degree bounds are multiplied by $k$.
-The constraints $\hdc \times k$ are called the ``scaled up'' degree constraints.
+\bdefn[Scaled-up degree constraints, $\hdc \times k$] For a given set of degree constraints $\hdc$, let $\hdc \times k$ denote the same set of constraints but with all the degree bounds multiplied by $k$.
+The constraints $\hdc \times k$ are called the ``scaled-up'' degree constraints. \edefn

-\blmm[Part $(ii)$ of Theorem~\ref{thm:intro:size:bound:disjunctive}] Let $P$ be the {\em disjunctive datalog rule}~\eqref{eqn:disjunctive:datalog:query} with degree constraints $\hdc$, where $\outputbound_{\overline \Gamma^*_n \cap \hdc}(P) \geq 1.$ For any $\epsilon>0$, there exists a scale factor $k$ and a database instance $\mv D$ satisfying the scaled-up degree constraints $\hdc \times k$ for which the following holds:
+\blmm[Part $(ii)$ of Theorem~\ref{thm:intro:size:bound:disjunctive}] Let $P$ be the {\em disjunctive datalog rule}~\eqref{eqn:disjunctive:datalog:query} with degree constraints $\hdc$, where $\outputbound_{\overline \Gamma^*_n \cap \hdc}(P) \geq 1.$ For any $0<\epsilon<1$, there exists a scale factor $k$ and a database instance $\mv D$ satisfying the scaled-up degree constraints $\hdc \times k$ for which the following holds: